mehfoozkhangithub/Aussie_Buckets/aussies_buckets/README.md

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

-@what we are writing is the main thing to do something better in the code coding is beeter thean everthing not is best coding is the best
-#noting is updated
-#noting is store
-#noting is been getting
-for long time
-it is better to know noting
-and it is not the way to show noting why my streaks are not mainting why may code is not updateing and what is the main reason behind this and what should be do in this situation